alfredofernandes/php-quizIT/Documentation/readme.txt

     1.4 - Locate and enter the Import tab;
     1.5 - Inside the Import tab, click in "Choose File"; 1.6 - Find in your computer the db_queries.sql file - located in the project's Database folder;
-    1.7 - Select the bd_queries.sql file and at the bottom of the page, click Go.
+    1.7 - Select the db_queries.sql file and at the bottom of the page, click Go.

 02 - Running the project.
-    2.1 - Open your browser and go to localhost/phpquiz/
+    2.1 - Open your browser and go to localhost/project
+    2.2 -